KBJ6-1983/KBJ6-1983/README.md

 # Welcome to Karthik B J Profile! 👋

-Hi there!
+Hi!
 I'm an **Engineering Manager** and **Product Leader** with extensive experience in building and leading teams to develop innovative solutions.
 I have a wide range of expertise across cloud technologies, databases, full-stack development, data analytics, DevOps, and more.
 I focus on delivering high-quality, scalable products while maintaining alignment between technical and business objectives.

 ---
 ## 🛠️ **PROGRESSIVE CAREER TIMELINE**